 Your second choice is to become a Formation Director.
 If you have a passion for counseling and guiding others, this role is for you.
 You'll mentor individuals at any stage before their own Initiation, learning pastoral counseling techniques.
 Your goal is to provide direction, encouragement, and support as they navigate their discernment journey.
 Remember, as OCAB Druids, we never give direct advice; instead, offer various options and explain their potential outcomes.
 The final decision always rests with the individual, making you their mirror, mirror, on the wall, not telling them what they want to hear, rather what they need to see.

-Option Three: Enter the Vocational Path as a Druidic Deacon
+Option Three: Enter the Clerical Path as a Druidic Deacon

-Option Four: Advance to Druidic Priest within the Vocational Path
+Option Four: Advance to Druidic Priest within the Clerical Path

 Your Initiate Credentials

 As a fully initiated member, you will receive your official Photo ID Card with your Ministry credentials from the Druid Order of Blest Stone and Wood.
-This credential allows you to practice Magic under us and fulfill our Mission within our Order.
+This credential allows you to practice those things you learned under us in public spaces and to fulfill our Mission within the Druid Order.
 Your credentialing renews every year or upon reaching a new Level, whichever comes first.
 You can also begin holding public events as a Brother or Sister of the Ancient Cross, or OCAB Druid.
 As you gradually learn the Rituals and Rites within your Office, it will be reflected in your ID Card.
 Your ID Card expires immediately upon reasonable cause for your defrocking, or the process by which one is officially shunned and dismissed from our Order, in which you may never return.
+While this is not likely at all, you continue to be an official Druid Order of Blest Stone and Wood and move onward with your Orders as an active participant and in good standing with us and your community.

 Copyright © 2018-2025 Druid Order and Druid Order of Blest Stone and Wood OCAB - All Rights Reserved.
 The registered trademark "true Druid™" is filed under TEAS with USPTO under The Druid Circle.
 "The Brothers and Sisters of the Ancient Cross" is our official appellation.